Omar-AAyman/Content-Scheduler/README.md

 - **User_Platform**: Links users to platforms, noting which are active.
 - **Activity_Logs**: Keeps a record of actions like creating or deleting posts.

-The `TestDatabaseSeeder` adds sample users, platforms, and posts for testing.
-To set it up:

 ```bash
 php artisan migrate --seed